 About the Iraq Babbler

-The Iraq babbler is a species of bird in the family Leiothrichidae, native to reed beds of the Tigris-Euphrates Valley.
+The Iraq babbler is a species of bird in the family Leiothrichidae, native to the reedbeds of Mesopotamia.
 It is found in Iraq, southwestern Iran, Syria, and southeastern Turkey.
+Its range overlaps with that of the Afghan babbler Argya huttoni, from which it is distinguished by its smaller size and use of wetland habitats.

 Source: Wikipedia